1st Maine Cavalry Regiment: Battle of Aldie

 Map of battlefield core and study areas.

 The Battle of Aldie took place on June 17, 1863, in Loudoun County, Virginia.
 It was the first in a series of small battles along the Ashby's Gap Turnpike in which Stuart's forces successfully delayed Pleasonton's thrust across the Loudoun Valley, depriving him of the opportunity to locate the Army of Northern Virginia which was trying to get a jump on the Army of the Potomac into Pennsylvania via the Shenandoah Valley.

 Despite the positive performance of the Cavalry Corps at Brandy Station Hooker grew increasingly frustrated with Pleasonton's inability to locate Lee's main body.
 Pleasonton reorganized his corps again from two wings into three divisions.
-He relieved COL Alfred N. Duffié with the 1st Maine's brigade commander, Kilpatrick.
-The Maine men were now part of Gregg's 2nd Division's 3rd Brigade now commanded by Gregg's cousin, COL John Irvin Gregg.
+He relieved Col. Alfred N. Duffié, a French-born officer, with the 1st Maine's brigade commander, Kilpatrick.
+The Maine men were now part of Gregg's 2nd Division's 3rd Brigade now commanded by Gregg's cousin, Col. John Irvin Gregg.
 Pleasonton took Company I to serve as escorts and orderlies at his headquarters.
-Company L detached, under CAPT Constantine Taylor to do the same at MGEN John F. Reynolds 's I Corps' headquarters.
-The remaining ten companies stayed under COL Douty's command in the 3rd Brigade.
+Company L detached, under Capt.
+Constantine Taylor to do the same at Maj.
+Gen. John F. Reynolds 's I Corps' headquarters.
+The remaining ten companies stayed under Col. Douty's command in the 3rd Brigade.

 On June 17, Pleasonton decided to push the 2nd Division twenty miles from Manassas Junction westward down the Little River Turnpike to Aldie.
 Aldie was tactically important in that near the village the Little River Turnpike intersected both the Ashby's Gap Turnpike and Snicker's Gap Turnpike, which respectively led through Ashby's Gap and Snickers Gap in the Bull Run Mountains, a ridge east of the Blue Ridge Mountain into the valley.
 The 1st Maine arrived there with the 3rd Brigade at 14:00 to find a severe cavalry fight already underway.